henter/yokubi/src/Section1/Part1/Lesson0.md

 No matter what, if you cannot “parse” a sentence, you will not understand its meaning.
 If you do not understand its meaning, you cannot acquire the language used in it.
 This lesson will give you a very brief and quick rundown of what to expect to achieve basic “parsing” abilities.

-Japanese is an SOV language (Sentence-Object-Verb), unlike English which is an SVO (Subject-Verb-Object) one.
+Japanese is an SOV language (Subject-Object-Verb), unlike English which is an SVO (Subject-Verb-Object) one.

 <pre>
 English: I eat (an) apple